Kidney Cancer Treatmetn symptoms of kidney cancer

 • Frequent tiredness or brain fog

-• A pervasive malaise; an absence of health
+• A pervasive malaise, an absence of health

-• Disturbance in normal eating habits.
+• Disturbance in regular eating habits.

 • Rapid weight loss